 h5dump is fully described on the Tools page of the HDF5 Reference Manual.
 The HDF5 DDL grammar is fully described in the document DDL in BNF for HDF5, an element of this HDF5 User's Guide.

-4. File Function Summaries
+3.4.
+File Function Summaries

-File functions (H5F), file related property list functions (H5P), and file driver functions (H5P) are listed below.
+General library functions and macros (H5), file functions (H5F), file related property list functions (H5P), and file driver functions (H5P) are listed below.